zpoint/CPython-Internals/Interpreter/gil/gil.md

 ![gil_battle](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gil/gil_battle.png)
 (picture from [Understanding the Python GIL(youtube)](https://www.youtube.com/watch?v=Obt-vMVdM8s))

-##### thread scheduling after python3.2
+##### thread scheduling after python32

-due to some performance issue in multi-core machine, the implementation of the **GIL** has changed a lot after python3.2
+due to some performance issue in multi-core machine, the implementation of the **gil** has changed a lot after python3.2

 if there's only one thread, it can run forever without check and release **gil**